 Interestingly, the elongations are similar – yet reversed – in these in-between years of 2008 and 2032.
 In 1995, 2019 and 2043, the year’s first conjunction in the morning sky showcases the conjunction near its maximum possible elongation from the sun (46 degrees west); yet, in the years 2008 and 2032, it’s the year’s second conjunction in the evening sky that presents the conjunction near maximum elongation (46 degrees east).

-Because Venus and Jupiter beam as the 3rd-brightest and 4th-brightest celestial bodies, respectively (after the sun and moon), Venus-Jupiter conjunctions are particularly spectacular and photogenic.
-While the time is at hand, witness the grand conjunction of Venus and Jupiter near the sunset point on the horizon as evening dusk deepens into nightfall.
+Because Venus and Jupiter beam as the third-brightest and fourth-brightest celestial bodies, respectively (after the sun and moon), Venus-Jupiter conjunctions are particularly spectacular and photogenic.